AlessandroRossi87/GelatoPitone/README.md

 ### Known Bugs

-At the moment of deployment there were no know bugs.
+At the moment of deployment there were no known bugs.
 The deployed website was tested on Google Chrome and Safari.

 ### Fixed Bugs